-No compensation cost was recognized for the three and six months ended December 31, 2009, as the purchase price for the offering period that ended on December 31, 2009 was based solely on the market price of the shares at the December 31, 2009 purchase date and the discount on the purchase price was 5%.
+No compensation cost was recognized with respect to the ESPP for the six months ended December 31, 2009, as the purchase price for the ESPP offering period that ended on December 31, 2009 was based solely on the market price of the shares at the December 31, 2009 purchase date and the discount on the purchase price was 5%.
+As a result, no valuations were recorded during the six months ended December 31, 2009, and therefore the assumptions set forth in the table above for the three and nine months ended March 31, 2010 were identical.

 The ESPP shares are replenished annually on the first day of each fiscal year by virtue of an evergreen provision.
 The provision allows for share replenishment equal to the lesser of 2.0 million shares or the number of shares which KLA-Tencor estimates will be required to issue under the ESPP during the forthcoming fiscal year.
 During the fiscal year ended June 30, 2009, a total of 2.0 million additional shares were reserved under the ESPP, and an additional 2.0 million shares have been reserved under the ESPP with respect to the fiscal year ending June 30, 2010.
-As of December 31, 2009 (taking into account the shares that have been added to the ESPP with respect to the fiscal year ending June 30, 2010), a total of 3.1 million shares were reserved and available for issuance under the ESPP.
+As of March 31, 2010 (taking into account the shares that have been added to the ESPP with respect to the fiscal year ending June 30, 2010), a total of 3.1 million shares were reserved and available for issuance under the ESPP.

-In connection with the disqualifying dispositions of shares purchased under the ESPP, the Company realized tax benefits as the following:
+In connection with the disqualifying dispositions of shares purchased under the ESPP, the Company realized tax benefits as follows during the three and nine months ended March 31, 2010 and 2009:

-Three mont Three months ended ths ended
+Three mo nths ended Nine months ended

-Decemb er 31, December 31,
+Mar ch 31, March 31,

-(In thousands) 2009 2008 2009 2008
+(In thousands) 2010 2009 2010 2009

-Tax benefits realized in connection with disqualifying dispositions of ESPP shares \$ 154 \$ 70 \$ 867 \$ 296
+Tax benefits realized in connection with disqualifying dispositions of ESPP shares \$ 65 \$ 294 \$ 932 \$ 590